GustavoToledo31/Download_Folder_Organization/Readme.md

 # Download Folder Organization

-### The project consists in code that create new folders and organize all your donwloaded files in these folders.
+### The project consists in a code that create new folders and organize all your donwloaded files in these folders.

 How to run the code: